ProvableHQ/sdk/sdk/README.md

 const transaction = await programManager.networkClient.getTransaction(tx_id);
 ```

-A reader of the above example may notice the `RecordProvider` and `KeyProvider` classes that were not present in the local
+A reader of the above example may notice that the `RecordProvider` and `KeyProvider` classes were not present in the local
 execution example.
 The `KeyProvider` class helps users of the SDK find `Proving Keys` for programs. `Proving Keys`
-allow zero knowledge proofs that the programs were executed correctly to be created.
+allows zero-knowledge proofs to show that the executed programs were correct and can be created.
 The `RecordProvider` class helps
-find `Records` which are private data associated with programs that can be changed and updated throughout time.
+find `Records` which are private data associated with programs that can be changed and updated over time.
 These two concepts are explained in more detail below.

 ### 2.6 Program Proving Keys & Program Records

-Executing Aleo programs in zero knowledge requires two additional pieces of information.
+Executing Aleo programs using zero-knowledge proofs requires two additional pieces of information:

 1. **Function Proving & Verifying Keys:** Proving and Verifying keys are cryptographic keys that are generated when a
    program function is executed.
 These keys are public and unique for each function in a program.
 The proving key allows any party to
-   execute the program and generate a proof that the program was executed correctly.
+   execute a program and generate the proof that the program was executed correctly.
 The verifying keys allow any party
    to verify that the proof was generated correctly and the execution is correct.
 These keys are required to create the
-   zero knowledge property of program execution.
+   zero-knowledge property of a program's execution.
-2. **Program Records:** Records are private state generated by a program belonging to a unique private keyholder.
+2. **Program Records:** Records are private state generated by a program belonging to a unique private key holder.
 Records
-   are generated by a program's functions and can be changed and updated by when a user runs various functions of the
+   are generated by a program's functions and can be changed and updated when a user runs various functions of the
    program.
-These records are private by default and are used to manage updatable private state.
-One of the most clear
+These records are private by default and are used to manage updatable private states.
+One of the clearest
    usages of records is to the `credits` record in the `credits.aleo`.
 Credits records are one of two official ways of
    representing Aleo credits on the Aleo Network and are used to pay all transaction fees on the network.
 More information
    on Records can be found in the [Records](#41-private-state-data--records) section below.